ThomasVitale/llm-apps-java-spring-ai/01-chat-models/chat-models-ollama/README.md

 ### Ollama as a dev service with Testcontainers

-The application relies on the native Testcontainers support in Spring Boot to spin up an Ollama service with a _mistral_ model at startup time.
+The application relies on the native Testcontainers support in Spring Boot to spin up an Ollama service at startup time.

 ```shell
 ./gradlew bootTestRun